arielccjr/Journal2025/README.txt

                 : For Appeal to Authority (Ad Verecundiam): If a celebrity endorses a health product, query if fame does not qualify them as a medical expert, and scientific evidence is required for credibility.
             : TRANSITION:
         ~5: CONCLUSION (Peroratio): Reinforces key points and leaves a lasting impression, often with pathos.
             : Pathos (Emotional Appeal): Uses vivid storytelling, analogies, and emotional triggers to influence perception.
-            : QUESTION:         So, are we simply animals flowing along the current of passion, or do we have free will?
-            : THESIS:           We are capable of both — of habits, but empowered to rise above them.
+            : QUESTION:         Natural Language vs Computer Language : THESIS:           We are capable of both, but empowered to rise above them.
-            : MEANING:          This question matters because it shows how If we believe we have no choice, : REVIEW POINTS:
-                Point 1:        Habits and instincts strongly influence our behavior.
+            : MEANING:          This question matters because it shows how If we believe we have no choice, : Re-Point 1:       Habits and instincts strongly influence our behavior.
-                Point 2:        Self-awareness, delayed gratification, and cultural evolution prove our capacity for free will.
+            : Re-Point 2:       Self-awareness, delayed gratification, and cultural evolution prove our capacity for free will.
-                Point 3:        Addressing counterarguments reveals the balance between instinct and choice.
+            : Re-Point 3:       Addressing counterarguments reveals the balance between instinct and choice.
             : CLOSING:          Ultimately, the power to choose defines what it means to be human.